bastillion-io/Bastillion/README.md

 ------
 Bastillion supports authentication based on **REMOTE_USER** http header.

 This allows more integrated authentication scenarios, using a reverse-proxy.
-The followinfg can - for example - bu used:
+The followinfg can - for example - be used:
 - mod_cas, to authenticate against a CAS server
 - Shibboleth SP, to authenticate against a SAML IdP

-The external authentication mode is exclusive from all others authentication mode, and is activated through the **** param:
+The external authentication mode is exclusive from all others authentication mode, and is activated through the **authenticationMode** param:

 Auditing
 ------